Course Information

 Assignments

-- Online Knewton Homework - Homework assignments covering each chapter should be completed to 100% mastery through Knewton by the due date listed in the schedule at the top of this syllabus.
+1. Knewton Homework - Homework assignments covering each chapter should be completed to 100% mastery through Knewton by the due date listed in the schedule at the top of this syllabus in order to pass the course.
+Students should use the formula card, calculator, lecture notes with added notes from the videos, the Knewton instruction and videos, and the textbook.
+If these tools are not enough, please do not hesitate to message me.

-- Online Knewton Quizzes - One Knewton quiz for each chapter will be given.
-Quizzes are open-book and open-class-notes but not open-neighbor.
+2. Knewton Quizzes - One Knewton quiz for each chapter will be given.
+Quizzes are open-book and open-notes but not open-neighbor.
 Quizzes are expected to be the sole work of the student taking the quiz.

-- Minitab Individual Assignment - We have one Minitab individual assignment that is required across all Math 1530 sections at Austin Peay.
+4. Individual Minitab Assignment - We have one Minitab individual assignment that is required across all Math 1530 sections at Austin Peay.
 The instructions and beginning Minitab file (with data) are located in the D2L Dropbox (under Tasks and Assignments).
+Individual Minitab Assignments are expected to be the sole work of the student, though clarifying questions and help with resources may be provided by the instructor.

-- Midterm and Final Exams - Midterm exams will be covering Chapters 1 through 4 and 6, and the comprehensive final exam will be covering Chapters 1 through 4, 6 through 9, and 12.
+5. Midterm and Final Exams - Midterm exams will be covering Chapters 1 through 4 and 6, and the comprehensive final exam will be covering Chapters 1 through 4, 6 through 9, and 12.
+Formula cards and scratch paper will be provided, and students will be allowed their TI-83 or -84 calculators.
+Exams are expected to be the sole work of the student taking the exam.

 Course Ground Rules